kdog1425/twitter-analyzer/README.md

 2) Setting up Twitter api - attaining all the access codes and experimenting with setting up a stream, filtering it.

 3) Working with Spark and Twitter (Java)

-a.
-Filtering for hashtags.
+  1. Filtering for hashtags.

-b.
-Understanding windowing
+  2. Understanding windowing

-c.
-Working with RDDs
+  3. Working with RDDs

-d. sorting.
+  4. Sorting.

 4) Final steps.

-a.
-Code refactoring - upgraded to Java 8 to enable lambda expressions.
+  1. Code refactoring - upgraded to Java 8 to enable lambda expressions.
 Reiterated on design of classes and methods.

-b.
-Experimented with single token sentiment analysis (to make sure there StanfordNLP works as expected). e.g. 'best', 'free' yielded high values.
+  2. Experimented with single token sentiment analysis (to make sure there StanfordNLP works as expected).
+For example, 'best', 'free' yielded high values.

-c.
-Experimented with various window sizes, shorter to longer.
+  3. Experimented with various window sizes, shorter to longer.

-d.
-Realized finding most retweeted tweet seems doable but not as simple as it first seems (i.e. when the tweet first appears, it's retweet_count is 0, but that may change before the 5 minute window has passed).
+  4. Realized finding most retweeted tweet seems doable but not as simple as it first seems (i.e. when the tweet first appears, it's retweet_count is 0, but that may change before the 5 minute window has passed).

 ### Who do I talk to? ###